Ethnomusicology: Definition

 Ethnomusicology combines perspectives from folklore, psychology, cultural anthropology, linguistics, comparative musicology, music theory, and history.
 This resulted in various definitions.
-In 1956, an American ethnomusicologist named Willard Rhodes called it a theoretical and empirical study amalgamating musicology and anthropology. as well as explaining and emphasizing if it were to be seen and "interpreted" in its "broadest sense" it would be seen as "the total music of humankind, without limitations of time and space."
+In 1956, American ethnomusicologist Willard Rhodes called it a theoretical and empirical study amalgamating musicology and anthropology. as well as explaining and emphasizing if it were to be seen and "interpreted" in its "broadest sense" it would be seen as "the total music of humankind, without limitations of time and space."
 Which he captures and emphasizes more of ethnomusicology's double concept between this anthropology aspect and a musicology aspect.
-In 1992, Titon summarized ethnomusicology as the study of "people making music": people make the sounds called music, and people also make music into a cultural domain, with associated ideas, activities, and material culture.
+In 1992, Jeff Todd Titon summarized ethnomusicology as the study of "people making music": people make the sounds called music, and people also make music into a cultural domain, with associated ideas, activities, and material culture.

 The word is a portmanteau of 'ethno' (people), and 'musicology' (study of music).

 Typical definitions include elements such as a holistic approach, cultural context, music theory, sonic, and historical perspectives.
 In other words, ethnomusicology is the study of music as a social and cultural phenomenon.
-Merriam defined ethnomusicology as the study of "music as culture," and offered four goals of ethnomusicology:
+Alan P. Merriam defined ethnomusicology as the study of "music as culture," and offered four goals of ethnomusicology: